angular/angular-cli/docs/documentation/stories/routing.md

   The file includes an empty `Routes` object that you can fill with routes to different components and/or modules.

-  The `--routing` option also generates a default component with the same name as the module.

 - You can use the `--routing` option with `ng new` to create a `app-routing.module.ts` file when you create or initialize a project.